wodowiesel/TR-Switch/README.md

 ## HOW TO USE

-1. configure jumpers
+1. set up antenna, LNA, Transceiver and cables & adapters

-2. turn on +5V power supply
+2. connect PTT (optional)

-3. set up LNA, Transceiver and cables
+3. turn on +5V power supply

 4. Have Fun 73